 - 2 tsp water

-- Let the pork come to room temperature for 20-30 minutes before beginning or alternately put into the microwave for about 30 seconds.
+- Let the pork come to room temperature for 20-30 minutes before beginning.
 Pat the pork dry with a paper towel.
 Season well with salt and pepper.
 Beat the egg and water in a shallow bowl large enough to fit a pork chop.

 Low Carb Coating: